Students with Special Needs or Chronic Illness

 Erasmus+ Internships:

-- Inclusion Top Up: When you apply for the Erasmus+ grant (at least one month before your stay abroad) be sure to mark the appropriate box on the application form and upload your Honorary Declaration Form (Ehrenwörtliche Erklärung).
+• Inclusion Top Up: When you apply for the Erasmus+ grant be sure to mark the appropriate box on the application form and upload your Honorary Declaration Form (Ehrenwörtliche Erklärung).
 However, due to limited resources we recommend applying as early as possible!

 The DoBuS team can also help with the planning and organization for the application - let us advise you!
 Since you will need proof of the difference between the costs at home and abroad, please plan enough time for the application.

-The handicap identity card, the notice from the state social welfare office or a letter from your doctor is considered as proof.
+The handicap identity card, the notice from the state social welfare office or a letter from your doctor is considered as proof to apply for additional funding.

 In the case of chronic illness, the letter from your doctor must indicate that the illness will cause expected additional expenses abroad.